TheSkyler-Dev/Fern-lang/README.md

 ## Compilers/Toolchains
 `Fern` has two native Toolchains that each serve a different purpose.
 The `frnTools` toolchain is the default for `Fern` and is intended for systems programming, AI, CLI tools and scripting.
 Here's what **`frnTools`** includes:

-- CFern/Mollie -> C-compiler for Fern (AOT and JIT compilation)
+- CFern/Mollie -> C-compiler for Fern (AOT compilation)
 - InstFrn/Aagnes -> native Fern interpreter
 - Fern Core -> Fern language core made up of a Lexer/Parser and Linter
 - FernPKG (`fpkg`) -> default Fern package manager